Not sure if AWS S3 is the right cloud computing solution for you? Here we discuss all there is to know about the solution. Click for more information.

 S3 Lifecycle: Using this feature, you can set up a lifecycle policy for managing and storing objects cost-effectively.

-Objects that reach the end of their lifetime can be expired or you can move objects to other storage classes in S3.
+Objects that reach the end of their life can be expired or you can move objects to other storage classes in S3.

 S3 Replication: This feature enables you to replicate objects and their tags and metadata to another bucket in the same or different AWS regions for different use cases like ensuring compliance, security, and reduced latency.